smansouri14/liriNodeApp/README.md

 Twitter
 node liri.js my-tweets <insert Twitter handle>

-This will show this username's last 20 tweets and when they were created at in your terminal/bash window.
+* This will show this username's last 20 tweets and when they were created at in your terminal/bash window.

 Spotify
 node liri.js spotify-this-song <insert song title>

 This will show the following information about the song in your terminal/bash window

-Artist(s)
+* Artist(s)
--The song's name
+* The song's name
--A preview link of the song from Spotify
+* A preview link of the song from Spotify
--The album that the song is from
+* The album that the song is from
--If no song is provided then your program will default to "The Sign" by Ace of Base
+* If no song is provided then your program will default to "The Sign" by Ace of Base

 Movies
 node liri.js movie-this <insert movie title>

 This will output the following information to your terminal/bash window:

--Title of the movie.
+* Title of the movie.
--Year the movie came out.
+* Year the movie came out.
--IMDB Rating of the movie.
+* IMDB Rating of the movie.
--Country where the movie was produced.
+* Country where the movie was produced.
--Language of the movie.
+* Language of the movie.
--Plot of the movie.
+* Plot of the movie.
--Actors in the movie.
+* Actors in the movie.
--Rotten Tomatoes Rating.
+* Rotten Tomatoes Rating.
--If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+* If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 Do What It Says
 node liri.js do-what-it-says

--Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
+* Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
--Right now it will run spotify-this-song for "I Want it That Way,".
+* Right now it will run spotify-this-song for "I Want it That Way,".